-Recent advances in the understanding and treatment of moderate-to-severe AD, a chronic and serious skin disease, have included identification of molecules in the human immune system that activate the disease.
-Glenmark’s most advanced biologic candidate, GBR 830, is an experimental treatment for patients with moderate-to-severe AD.
+Glenmark’s most advanced immunology candidate, GBR 830, is an investigational treatment intended for patients with moderate-to-severe atopic dermatitis (AD).
+AD is an autoimmune disorder and is the most common inflammatory skin disease, affecting up to 3% of the adult population globally, and its prevalence has increased 2-3 fold over the last decades3.
+Recent advances in the understanding and treatment of moderate-to-severe AD have included identification of molecules in the human immune system that activate the disease.
 GBR 830 is a first-in-class, monoclonal antibody designed to inhibit OX40, a costimulatory immune checkpoint receptor expressed on activated T cells and memory T cells.
 Costimulatory signals are essential for T cell activity, and binding between OX40 and OX40L is a biomarker for the severity of autoimmune diseases.
 The pathway leads to conversion of activated T cells into memory T cells, which promotes inflammation.
 In addition, regulatory T cells also contribute to inflammation, and OX40 signaling by these cells downregulates immune-suppressing functions.
-It is believed that GBR 830 inhibits the dual activities of OX40 and OX40L binding in both activated T cells and regulatory T cells, thus reducing inflammation associated with symptoms of atopic dermatitis.
-Evaluation of GBR 830 for the treatment of other autoimmune diseases is also underway.
+It is believed that GBR 830 inhibits the dual activities of OX40 and OX40L binding in both activated T cells and regulatory T cells, thus reducing inflammation associated with symptoms of AD.

 Click here to view our innovative pipeline.